thoddnn/open-datagen/README.md

 ## Note

 Please note that `opendatagen` is initially powered by OpenAI's models.
-Be aware of potential biases and use the `start_with` and `note` field to guide outputs.
+Be aware of potential biases and use the `note` field to guide outputs.

 ## Acknowledgements